SergioRoldan/Seths-Network/README.md

 - !! create-debian-installer and create-installer-mac doesn't work on Windows distros because electron-installer-debian and electron-installer-dmg can't be installed in not unix OS !!
 ```

-All the following json files are configuration files and are considered self explanatory:
+All the following json files are configuration files and are considered self-explanatory:

 - Revise package.json to check node dependencies and other details.